Digital Documentation Class 9 Notes

 Mail Merge

-mail merge is used to create a series of same documents with multiple addresses.
+Mail Merge is a very important feature of word processor.
+It is used to create a series of same documents with multiple addresses.
 Mail merge is the process of merging the main document (letter or certificates) with the mailing address of various persons.
-The main document is merged with the mailing address, hence the name mail merge.
-It is used to send invitations, letters or to print certificates for several people.
+A data source is a set of mailing addresses in the form of a rows and columns generally called database.

 Employability skills Class 9 Notes